fordcars/Webitor/README.md

 Webitor
 ================

+Webitor is a javascript level editor for the game Bitfighter (http://bitfighter.org).
 Try it out here: https://fordcars.github.io/Webitor/

-Webitor is a javascript level editor for the game Bitfighter (http://bitfighter.org).

-This is a work-in-progress project, and I hope to eventually port this to mobile.

 The code isn't the prettiest, but I learnt a lot writing this, and hopefully I will clean it up in the future.